The Sacred Hair Wreaths of Mormon Pioneers

 Though some hair wreaths created by Mormon pioneer women functioned as mourning objects, hair art was also embedded with specific theological meanings regarding the resurrection.
 The use of hair from living people within the congregation to create wreaths symbolized a hope for life beyond mortality.
 This reflected their belief that in the resurrection “even a hair of the head shall not be lost; but all things shall be restored to their proper and perfect frame” (Alma 40:23).
 By preserving hair, they were preserving a physical piece of the soul’s eternal journey.

 Far from being just a passive domestic pastime, the creation of hair wreaths provided Mormon pioneer women with a tangible form of ecclesiastical agency.
 Through the intentional beautification of their modest homes and sacred spaces, they moved beyond simple decor to become visual archivists of their communities, translating abstract Mormon doctrines into a permanent material record.
-Furthermore, in stark contrast to the vast majority of extant 19th-century hair wreaths that remain frustratingly anonymous, Church historians took deliberate care to document the makers and provenance of many of the hair wreaths in their collections of historical artifacts, treating these objects as a foundation for their collective identity that anchored women's labor to the official history of the Church.
+Furthermore, in stark contrast to the vast majority of extant 19th-century hair wreaths that remain frustratingly anonymous, Church historians have taken deliberate care to document the makers and provenance of many of the hair wreaths in their collections of historical artifacts, treating these objects as a foundation for their collective identity that anchored women's labor to the official history of the Church.

 Reducing Victorian hair wreaths to a mere 'parlor art' for middle class women ignores the sophisticated role they played in the lives of the many women who created them.
 For Mormon pioneer women, these wreaths were not solely static decorations created simply to pass the time; they were a resilient medium often used to navigate the upheaval of the American frontier, document intricate family bonds, and anchor a shared spiritual future in a new and promising landscape.

 © 2025 Diane Irby.
 This content may not be copied or distributed without written permission from the author.
+If you would like to share about this archival discovery and the analytical insights in this essay in your own work, writing, or social media posts, please attribute properly.

 To cite this essay: